 Types of Injuries from Golf Cart Accidents

-Like with most types of accidents, the type and severity of injuries that result from a golf cart accident can vary quite a bit.
+Like with most types of motor vehicle accidents, the type and severity of injuries that result from a golf cart accident can vary quite a bit.
 In some cases, the injury can be as simple as someone’s foot getting rolled over by the golf cart or it can be as serious as a person falling out of the golf cart and being crushed by the vehicle.

 In some parts of the country, it is not uncommon for people to drive their golf carts outside of the actual golf course itself.
 This is particularly the case in parts of central and eastern Washington where the setting is less urban and more rural, which means golf cart drivers don’t have to navigate congested roadways.
 However, the numbers show that people are at a higher risk of being involved in a crash when they take their golf carts onto the streets.

 In many cases, golf cart drivers are not at fault for an accident that leaves them with serious injuries that require medical attention.
 But as is the case in motorcycle collisions and bicycle accidents, riders are afforded much less protection than that of a standard motor vehicle and are exposed to a greater risk of serious injury because of it.

 One factor that clearly contributes to an increased likelihood of being injured in an accident with a golf cart is the fact that many people treat golf carts like toys rather than using them carefully and responsibly.
 Golf carts also have limited speed capabilities – most don’t go faster than 20 miles per hour – which can give drivers a false sense of security and make it easier to be reckless.
 Whether on the road or on the golf course, it is all too easy to underestimate the chances that you could be injured in a golf cart accident.

 What Is Washington State's Golf Cart Law?